nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation of ClearExpiredTaskCommand**
 The following is a detailed explanation on how ClearExpiredTaskCommand is implemented.

-**Step 1**: User executes `clear_completed_task` command to clear completed tasks in task list.
+**Step 1**: User executes `clear_expired_task` command to clear expired tasks in task list.
 A `ClearExpiredTaskCommand` object is created and returned.

 **Step 2**: On `ClearExpiredTaskCommand#execute()`, `Model#clearExpiredTasks()` is called.
-This will delete all expired tasks whose deadline have already past.
+This will delete all expired tasks whose deadlines have already passed.
 For brevity, lower level implementation of `Model#clearExpiredTasks()` is omitted.

 **Step 3**: On execution completion a `CommandResult` is created.